KJLuton/cocktails_at_home/README.md

     Heroku was used to deploy the overall project to ensure the Python languages work preoperly.

 * #### [Cloudinary](https://cloudinary.com/)
+    Cloudinary was used to store the images and produce urls for the Mongo database collect of cocktails.

 [Back to table of contents](#table-of-contents)